Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.2-object-detection/0_README.md

 ### Data

-The dataset used in this lab consists of grocery items inside refrigerators and include the following classes: `Egg box, joghurt, ketchup, mushroom, mustard, orange, squash,water, etc`.
+The dataset (resources\sample_data.zip) used in this lab consists of grocery items inside refrigerators and include the following classes: `Egg box, joghurt, ketchup, mushroom, mustard, orange, squash,water, etc`.
 An example of annotated image shown below:

 ![Annotated Image](images\sample_image.jpg)